Skip to main content

 The 4 Disciplines of Organizational Health

-Based on 20 years of business consulting experience, Lencioni found that there are 4 core disciplines which are proven to reliably improve organizational health.
-The Advantage Book Summary_4 Disciplines of Organizational HealthWe’ll now briefly explain each of the 4 disciplines.
-Do refer to the book or our full 16-page book summary for more details, examples and tips.
+The Advantage Summary_4 Disciplines of Organizational HealthWe’ll now briefly explain each of the 4 disciplines.
+You can check out our full 16-page book summary for more details, examples and tips.

 Discipline 1: Build a Cohesive Leadership Team